5 Zooplankton Indices

 • Small copepods ALL: Centropages typicus, Pseudocalanus spp., T_emora longicornis_, Centropages hamatus, Paracalanus parvus, Acartia spp., Clausocalanus arcuicornis, Acartia longiremis, Clausocalanus furcatus, Temora stylifera, Temora spp., Tortanus discaudatus, Paracalanus spp.

-• Small copeopods SOE (used in small-large index): Centropages typicus, Pseudocalanus spp., Temora longicornis, Centropages hamatus
+• Small copeopods SOE (used to represent small copepods in the small-large index): Centropages typicus, Pseudocalanus spp., Temora longicornis, Centropages hamatus

 5.2 Key Results and Visualizations

 Abundance Large and small copepod groups are mainly fluctuating without trend in both spring and fall across the EPUs.
-However, a significant decrease in small copepods was apparent in the MAB during fall.
+However, a significant long term decrease in small copepods was apparent in the MAB during fall, and a recent decrease during spring.
 Similarly, zooplankton volume is fluctuating without long term trends over time.
+A recent significant decline was detected for Spring zooplankton volume in the MAB.

 Center of Gravity Small copepods in fall are trending northeast similar to forage fish and aggregated survey species.
 Small copepods in spring are trending north.
 Large copepods in fall are trending west, similar to benthos.
 No significant change for Calfin, Euphausiids, or Zooplankton volume center of gravity over time.